 Note that this intense, strong and bitter prejudice against the Samaritans came because Jews felt rightly that they had a pure faith, while the Samaritans had a mongrel faith.
 The Samaritans were clearly in the wrong, for they had corrupted many truths of God.

-Note also that they still held on to many truths, believing in God and looking forward to the coming of the Messiah who would teach them all things.
+They still held on to many truths, believed in God and looked forward to the coming of the Messiah who would teach them all things.

 The problem of the Jews was that they had walked away from witnessing to the Samaritans, considering that their religious errors had irretrievably placed the Samaritans totally beneath them.
 They considered them to be lost, foolish, moral outcasts, without hope.
 The Samaritans had problems that could not be cured.
 Jews therefore would keep away from them and avoid any possibility of contamination.

-Jews felt so deeply about the Samaritans, that they would always travel to Galilee via a very dangerous, vulnerable to robbers, hot desert road that went through Jericho and up the Jordan
+Jews felt so deeply about the Samaritans, that they would always travel to Galilee via a very dangerous, vulnerable to robbers, hot desert road that went through Jericho and up the Jordan Valley.

-Valley.
 This route was twice as long as the direct route and the terrain more difficult, the temperature was much hotter and the road much more uncomfortable.
 Still Jews chose that route.
+Remember the details in the Parable of the Good Samaritan.